istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 only.
 The organization will grant permissions to individual applications, to applications in particular namespaces and to particular users to access [edition.cnn.com/politics](https://edition.cnn.com/politics), on a case-by-case basis.

-To achieve that goal, the organization's operations people will monitor the access to the external services and will analyze the Istio logs to verify that no unauthorized request was sent to [edition.cnn.com/politics](https://edition.cnn.com/politics).
+To achieve that goal, the organization's operations people will monitor access to the external services and will analyze the Istio logs to verify that no unauthorized request was sent to [edition.cnn.com/politics](https://edition.cnn.com/politics).
 They will also configure Istio to prevent access to [edition.cnn.com/politics](https://edition.cnn.com/politics) automatically.